 The unaudited pro forma condensed combined financial statements are provided for informational purposes only and are subject to a number of uncertainties and assumptions and do not purport to represent what the combined companies' actual performance or financial position would have been had the Transactions occurred on the dates indicated and does not purport to indicate financial position or results of operations as of any future date or for any future period.
-Please refer to the following information in conjunction with these unaudited pro forma condensed combined financial statements: the accompanying notes to these unaudited pro forma condensed combined financial statements, MHS' and Allscripts' historical financial statements and the accompanying notes thereto included herein or incorporated by reference herein, MHS' Management's Discussion and Analysis of Financial Condition and Results of Operations included in this proxy statement and "Management's Discussion and Analysis of Financial Condition and Results of Operations" from Allscripts' Annual Report on Form 10-K as of and for the year ended December 31, 2007 and from Allscripts' Quarterly Report on Form 10-Q as of and for the three months ended March 31, 2008.
+Please refer to the following information in conjunction with these unaudited pro forma condensed combined financial statements: the accompanying notes to these unaudited pro forma condensed combined financial statements and the accompanying notes thereto included herein or incorporated by reference herein, MHS' Management's Discussion and Analysis of Financial Condition and Results of Operations' from Allscripts' Annual Report on Form 10-K as of and for the year ended December 31, 2007 and from Allscripts' Quarterly Report on Form 10-Q as of and for the three months ended March 31, 2008.